-Remember that temperatures will decrease at an earlier point in time in North Carolina when compared to Georgia.
+Remember that temperatures will decrease at an earlier point in time when fishing for North Carolina sheepshead when compared to Georgia sheepshead.
 Conversely, the water will remain cold for extended periods when entering the spring months.

 It is not uncommon to catch well over a dozen sheepshead in a single outing during the winter.
 Be prepared with an ice chest to keep the fresh catch cold.

 Before you head out fishing, it is essential to read up on the fishing regulations.
 Understand the size and possession limits in the state you are fishing.
 Also, purchase a saltwater fishing license and keep it in your possession when fishing from shore or a boat.

 One nearly identical fish is the black drum.
 It is essential to recognize the differences to avoid keeping the wrong fish with different size and bag limits.
 Read about how to tell the difference between a black drum and a sheepshead.

 When asked what do sheepshead eat, the sheepshead has a vast appetite; therefore, there are multiple options for selecting the right bait.

 The types of baits that are most readily available are shrimp, mullet but mole crabs otherwise called sand fleas and fiddler crabs are easily found and are highly effective for catching sheepshead.
 Oysters can also be utilized.
 Oysters are a staple in the fish’s diet from the robust set of dentures in their mouth, allowing them to enter the shell.